Terms like credit score, credit report, and credit agencies can trigger nightmares even in the cleanest citizen. It is easy to understand why.

 Having a full picture of your creditworthiness is always important, but it may be crucial before applying for a credit card, loan, or mortgage.
-The easiest way to check your credit score and credit report is directly from the agencies generating it.
+The easiest way to check your credit score and credit report are directly from the agencies generating it.

 Experian allows everyone to register and access their credit scores for free.
 However, you will not have access to your credit report and will have to subscribe to their CreditExpert service if you want to see your full report.
 Although you’ll get a 30-day free trial, you will still have to provide your card details during registration.

 Equifax gives you access to a free credit score and reports upon subscribing to their 30-day trial.
-You will still have to provide payment details, but you can opt out at any time.
+You will still have to provide payment details, but you can opt-out at any time.

 TrustUnion’s Noodle gives you access to a free credit report.
 You can also see what factors are affecting your credit report, sign up for alerts, or subscribe to their web watch service by paying annual fees.

 If you want to see a statutory copy of your credit reports, know you can ask all three agencies for one for a fixed fee.